Chapter 30 BWV 63 Christen, ätzet diesen Tag

 But whatever his reasons may have been, there is no doubting the scale of this cantata requiring, as it did, the biggest assembly of forces he had so far demanded in his new post; four trumpets, drums, three oboes, bassoon, strings, continuo and choir.
 Even assuming only two singers and two string players per part, almost thirty musicians would have been required, nearly three times the number called upon for many of the chamber cantatas.

-The text of the opening chorus has two main ideas----Christians, carve this day in metal and marble-----hasten to the crib and show your gratitude and duty, for there you may see the light of dawn revealed as the radiance of grace.
+The text of the opening chorus expresses two main ideas----Christians, carve this day in metal and marble----and----hasten to the crib and show your gratitude and duty, for there you may see the light of dawn revealed as the radiance of grace.
 The proportions of the movement tell us much about the emphasis Bach put upon these ideas.
 If we include the da capo repeat, the first statement takes up two hundred and forty bars and the second, the remainder of the stanza, just over forty!
 Clearly the accent is upon the fundamental call to mark the great day rather than a description of its significant details which, in any case, will be spelt out in subsequent movements.

 The choral writing is effectively uncluttered, relying much upon a pattern of call and response; in the first instance the soprano leads the rest of the choir, latterly the basses (from bar 73).
-The middle section (from bar 120) is arranged in three easily discernable choral blocks, each dealing with a line of text----hasten to the manger and show your duty and gratitude----the morning light reveals itself----it is (to you) the radiance of grace.
+The middle section (from bar 120) is arranged in three easily discernable choral blocks, each dealing with a line of text----hasten to the manger and show your duty and gratitude----the morning light reveals itself----it is (to you) the radiance of Grace.
 Of these, the second is marked by close imitative choral entries and semi-quavers suggestive of the emergent dawn light showering itself across the world.

 The massive ritornello theme, pitting oboes, trumpets and strings against each other before merging into a united heralding of the ‘engraved message’, is heard four times; at the beginning and end and abutting the middle section.